-Imagine running a retirement lifestyle business from the comfort of your home.
+Imagine creating a retirement business from the comfort of your home.

 You could be the boss of your very own retirement lifestyle business.
 You’d be developing business ideas, expressing your creativity, creating your rules, building your own business.
-Your work can fit around other things that matter to you, without sacrificing your dedication to the business or your professionalism.
+Your work could fit around other things that matter to you, without sacrificing your dedication to the business or your professionalism.
 You wouldn’t need to commute or waste time on unnecessary meetings.
 And you wouldn’t have to miss out on quality time with loved ones or friends.

 As we get older we want more time to pursue our interests.
 This could mean traveling, studying, or just having more time for friends and family.
 Superannuation isn’t necessarily enough to fund the life you want and inheritance might improve your finances a little, but not many people end up with a huge inheritance.

 How do you generate an income for yourself and still have time to follow your dreams when you’re nearing the traditional retirement age?

 You’re probably thinking that sounds very entrepreneurial – surely this sort of thing is reserved for trendy 20 and 30-year-olds.
 Actually, figures show that there are growing numbers of 50+ that are getting on board the enterprise train.
 According to a Gallup poll, people older than 50 are among the fastest growing groups of entrepreneurs in the U.S.

 Welcome to the age of the ‘olderpreneur’.
 Thanks to years of business knowledge and life experience, the boomer generation is perfectly prepared to start their own lifestyle online business.

 What exactly is a retirement lifestyle business?

 One thing it’s definitely not is a just a hobby, and you don’t need to be a hipster living in a Fitzroy.
 A retirement lifestyle business can be anything from running a consultancy firm, providing business or life coaching, selling a niche product, or teaching a new skill.

 If your interest is sparked, here are a few useful things to consider.